telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-with-rest-service.md

 ## Telerik HTML5 Report Viewer Page Item Template

-The item template adds .html page with HTML5 Report Viewer           and if needed enables the [Telerik Reporting REST WebAPI Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}).
+The item template adds.html page with HTML5 Report Viewer           and if needed enables the [Telerik Reporting REST WebAPI Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}).
 The following describes the item template wizard steps:

-* To start the item template wizard, in __Solution Explorer__ , select the target project.
-On the               __Project menu__ , click __Add -> New Item__ .
+* To start the item template wizard, in __Solution Explorer__, select the target project.
+On the               __Project menu__, click __Add -> New Item__.
 In the                [Add New Item](https://msdn.microsoft.com/en-us/library/w0572c5b%28v=vs.100%29.aspx)                dialog box, navigate to the __Web__  category and select the __Telerik HTML5 Report Viewer Page__  item.

 * Accept the project build prompt.
 Click 'OK'.